-- offering regular Toolbox Talks and consider classroom training, where requested, appropriate, or where learning has been identified. - supplying a Safeguarding Guidance Booklet to contractors with contact details of our Designated Safeguarding Leads/Champions for information and support, reporting procedures and the direct line to raise the alert immediately. - including Safeguarding within their contractor health and safety inspections.
+• offering regular Toolbox Talks and consider classroom training, where requested, appropriate, or where learning has been identified.

+- supplying a Safeguarding Guidance Booklet to contractors with contact details of our Operational Safeguarding Leads and Designated Safeguarding Officers, information, and support, reporting procedures and the direct line to raise the alert immediately. - including Safeguarding within their contractor health and safety inspections.